Welcome to First Lutheran Church!

 I haven’t been to church in a while (or ever) and am nervous.
 Will I fit in?

-I identify as LGBTQIA+ -- am I welcome?
+I identify as LGBTQIA+ or transgender -- am I welcome?

 You have lots of doors.
 Which door should I use?

 - Looking for the church office?
 Use the glass double doors off of West Broadway.